 Make sure the incoming payload contains all required fields before attempting an update.

-Use debug mode to trace which rows were updated, especially when handling dynamic or looped inputs.
+- Use Inspect Data mode to trace which rows were updated, especially when handling dynamic or looped inputs.

 Frequently Asked Questions (FAQ)

-Q: What happens if multiple rows match the key condition?
+Q: What happens if multiple input payloads are received for the same key?

 Q: Can I update multiple rows at once?